greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/preinstall_concepts.html.md

 ## <a id="topic2"></a>The Greenplum Coordinator

-The *master* is the entry point to the Greenplum Database system.
+The *coordinator* is the entry point to the Greenplum Database system.
 It is the database server process that accepts client connections and processes the SQL commands that system users issue.
-Users connect to Greenplum Database through the master using a PostgreSQL-compatible client program such as `psql` or ODBC.
+Users connect to Greenplum Database through the coordinator using a PostgreSQL-compatible client program such as `psql` or ODBC.

-The master maintains the *system catalog* \(a set of system tables that contain metadata about the Greenplum Database system itself\), however the master does not contain any user data.
+The coordinator maintains the *system catalog* \(a set of system tables that contain metadata about the Greenplum Database system itself\), however the coordinator does not contain any user data.
 Data resides only on the *segments*.
-The master authenticates client connections, processes incoming SQL commands, distributes the work load between segments, coordinates the results returned by each segment, and presents the final results to the client program.
+The coordinator authenticates client connections, processes incoming SQL commands, distributes the work load between segments, coordinates the results returned by each segment, and presents the final results to the client program.

-Because the master does not contain any user data, it has very little disk load.
-The master needs a fast, dedicated CPU for data loading, connection handling, and query planning because extra space is often necessary for landing load files and backup files, especially in production environments.
-Customers may decide to also run ETL and reporting tools on the master, which requires more disk space and processing power.
+Because the coordinator does not contain any user data, it has very little disk load.
+The coordinator needs a fast, dedicated CPU for data loading, connection handling, and query planning because extra space is often necessary for landing load files and backup files, especially in production environments.
+Customers may decide to also run ETL and reporting tools on the coordinator, which requires more disk space and processing power.

 **Parent topic:** [Introduction to Greenplum](preinstall_concepts.html)

 ### <a id="topic3"></a>Coordinator Redundancy

-You may optionally deploy a *backup* or *mirror* of the master instance.
-A backup master host serves as a *warm standby* if the primary master host becomes nonoperational.
-You can deploy the standby master on a designated redundant master host or on one of the segment hosts.
+You may optionally deploy a *backup* or *mirror* of the coordinator instance.
+A backup coordinator host serves as a *warm standby* if the primary coordinator host becomes nonoperational.
+You can deploy the standby coordinator on a designated redundant coordinator host or on one of the segment hosts.

-The standby master is kept up to date by a transaction log replication process, which runs on the standby master host and synchronizes the data between the primary and standby master hosts.
-If the primary master fails, the log replication process shuts down, and an administrator can activate the standby master in its place.
-When the standby master is active, the replicated logs are used to reconstruct the state of the master host at the time of the last successfully committed transaction.
+The standby coordinator is kept up to date by a transaction log replication process, which runs on the standby coordinator host and synchronizes the data between the primary and standby coordinator hosts.
+If the primary coordinator fails, the log replication process shuts down, and an administrator can activate the standby coordinator in its place.
+When the standby coordinator is active, the replicated logs are used to reconstruct the state of the coordinator host at the time of the last successfully committed transaction.

-Since the master does not contain any user data, only the system catalog tables need to be synchronized between the primary and backup copies.
-When these tables are updated, changes automatically copy over to the standby master so it is always synchronized with the primary.
+Since the coordinator does not contain any user data, only the system catalog tables need to be synchronized between the primary and backup copies.
+When these tables are updated, changes automatically copy over to the standby coordinator so it is always synchronized with the primary.

 ![Coordinator Mirroring in Greenplum Database](graphics/standby_master.jpg "Coordinator Mirroring in Greenplum Database")

 ## <a id="topic4"></a>The Segments

 In Greenplum Database, the *segments* are where data is stored and where most query processing occurs.
 User-defined tables and their indexes are distributed across the available segments in the Greenplum Database system; each segment contains a distinct portion of the data.
 Segment instances are the database server processes that serve segments.
-Users do not interact directly with the segments in a Greenplum Database system, but do so through the master.
+Users do not interact directly with the segments in a Greenplum Database system, but do so through the coordinator.

 In the reference Greenplum Database hardware configurations, the number of segment instances per segment host is determined by the number of effective CPUs or CPU core.
 For example, if your segment hosts have two dual-core processors, you may have two or four primary segments per host.
 If your segment hosts have three quad-core processors, you may have three, six or twelve segments per host.
 Performance testing will help decide the best number of segments for a chosen hardware platform.